 Connecting theory and practice

-At Clark, you’ll gain a comprehensive understanding of a well-defined field by pursuing a traditional major, such as mathematics or film.
-You can also break free of conventional intellectual boundaries by choosing one of our interdisciplinary programs, such as innovation and entrepreneurship, or designing your own major.
+At Clark, you’ll gain a comprehensive understanding of a well-defined field by pursuing a traditional major, such as mathematics or history.
+You can also break free of conventional intellectual boundaries by choosing one of our interdisciplinary programs, such as innovation and entrepreneurship, or by designing your own major.

 Each major area at Clark offers unprecedented opportunities to put your knowledge into action and learn through firsthand research and creative work.
 For example:

 - An environmental science major may take a course that includes lectures by local conservation experts and hands-on training at ecological sites throughout Massachusetts.

 - A biochemistry and molecular biology major might conduct laboratory research, alongside a professor and peers. that is ultimately published in an academic journal.